 I have a script/story idea I want to pass on to Steven Spielberg.
 Can I send it your way?

 RPF is unable to accept any materials related to Mr. Spielberg’s work as a director and producer, even for topics that may be related to the Righteous Persons Foundation’s grantmaking.
-Please contact Amblin Partners (818) 733-7000 for more information but note that they do not accept unsolicited scripts.

 What is the difference between the Righteous Persons Foundation and the USC Shoah Foundation Institute?